And I would say one more thing to the church lady who called us in the last hour.

 Jobs was not in Washington.

-You met Medvedev in uh California that was reported in Pravda.
+It was reported in Pravda.

-Uh President Dmitry Medvedev became the first Russian owner of an iPhone 4, a gift from Steve Jobs, who met the visiting Russian president in California.
+President Dmitry Medvedev became the first Russian owner of an iPhone 4, a gift from Steve Jobs, who met the visiting Russian president in California.

 People keep reminding me to tell a church lady what I've done.

-The uh Marine Corps Law Enforcement Foundation charitable work that we've done here.
+I forgot to tell her the Leukemia Curathon, The Marine Corps Law Enforcement Foundation charitable work that we've done here.

-What was that, HR?
+What was that, H.R.?

-I mean, that's the uh dirty little secret.
+I mean, that's the dirty little secret.

 That was February 10th of this year, February 11th, White House Daily Press briefing.

-A reporter said to Gibbs, the vice president last night said the uh Iraq war could end up being one of the president's greatest achievements.
+A reporter said to Gibbs, the vice president last night said the Iraq war could end up being one of the president's greatest achievements.

-Now, given the vice president was uh favor of a partial partition of the country, and the President Obama opposed the surge that helped stabilize it.
+Now, given the vice president was in favor of a partial partition of the country, and the president Obama opposed the surge that helped stabilize it, how is it one of the president's great achievements?

-Well, putting uh what was broken back together and getting our troops home, which we intend to do in August of this year.
+Well, putting what was broken back together and getting our troops home, which we intend to do in August of this year.

 But the status of the forced agreement to bring troops home was signed before the president took office.